DAPHNIS HYPOTHOUS (Cramer, 1780)

 EARLY STAGES

-OVUM: Very similar to that of D. nerii.
+OVUM: Very similar to that of Daphnis nerii.

 LARVA: Full-fed 60--100mm.
 Dimorphic: green or pale red.

-Has never been found within the western Palaearctic region, but fully-grown examples from India (Bell & Scott, 1937) are usually pale apple-green, the thoracic segments being darker than the abdominal segments.
-A white dorso-lateral line, tinged with orange at each end, extends from thoracic segment 2 to the base of the horn, and, on the abdominal segments, is edged with dark green above and sky-blue below.
-Laterally these segments bear dark green, oblique stripes and yellow dots, with a large, blue eye-spot on thoracic segment 3.
-The brown, tubercled horn, unlike that of D. nerii, is fully formed, stout, erect and slightly curved, similar in appearance to that of A. convolvuli.
+Has never been found within the western Palaearctic region, but fully-grown examples from India (Bell & Scott, 1937) are usually apple-green (darker above), the thoracic segments with more yellow than the abdominal segments.
+A white dorso-lateral line, tinged with cadmium yellow at each end, extends from thoracic segment 2 to the base of the horn, and, on the abdominal segments, is edged with reddish-orange above and with a broken sky-blue line below.
+Laterally, these segments bear darker green, oblique stripes and yellow dots, with a large, blue eye-spot on thoracic segment 3.
+Anal claspers brown, edged with yellow.
+The brown, tubercled horn, unlike that of Daphnis nerii, is fully formed but blunt, stout, erect and slightly curved, similar in appearance to that of Agrius convolvuli (Fabricius, 1775).
 Although most larvae are green, some may be pale red.
 Before pupation, the whole body assumes a plum colour blotched with dark red.

 Occurs on bushes, usually near water.